 Washington College is dedicated to promoting a safe and healthy living and learning environment for all students.
 The College recognizes that student alcohol use and abuse is an issue that confronts all colleges and universities.
 Alcohol or other drug abuse adversely affects student success in and out of the classroom and is an issue with complex physiological, social, psychological, and legal dimensions.
-The following guiding principles are used to shape the College’s alcohol and other drugs related programs and services as well as the College’s expectations for students.
+Washington College values honor, trust, integrity, respect, civility, service, responsibility and citizenship.
+These values will guide you throughout your college experience, and help facilitate healthy and responsible decisions.

-Expectations for the College
+Expectations for the College:

-The College is expected to:
+Washington College is expected to: